 Meatballs are always a crowd pleaser at happy hour.
 You can buy Italian, Asian, Swedish….then there are the multiple varieties of sauce options.
 Dump the meatballs and sauce into a slow cooker and voila, you have an easy but popular dish.
 OR, if you want some kitchen swagger, you can make your own.
 And as a bonus, it costs less to make these Sweet and Sour Meatballs yourself.

 I like to use a combination of beef and pork at a ratio of 2 parts beef to 1 part pork.
 I think it’s the best combination of fat and flavour for Sweet and Sour Meatballs.
 And that sauce.
 It’s so much better than something from a can or jar.

 Start with a couple pieces of bread, white or brown but nothing grainy.
 Add a small amount of milk to soften the bread.
 Push it down with a spoon so all the bread gets soaked.
 Let it sit for a few minutes.

 Squeeze most of the milk from the bread before adding to the meat mixture.

-Add about 1/3 of the ground pork and 1/3 of the ground beef to a food processor along with the bread, soy sauce, sesame oil, garlic powder, onion powder, ground ginger, salt and pepper.
+Add about 1/3 of the ground pork and 1/3 of the ground beef to a food processor along with the bread, garlic, soy sauce, sesame oil, garlic powder, onion powder, ground ginger, salt and pepper.
 Pulse the mixture until it’s pureed.
 Then add it to the rest of the ground meats and combine without over mixing.

 Here’s why I decided to puree some of the meat.
 I read something once that claimed pureeing beef before making Italian meatballs gave them an awesome texture.
 I wasn’t sure if that made sense to me but I did think that it would be a good way to add the ingredients to the meat mixture without overmixing.
 The seasonings and bread would be well blended with some of the meat and then you could combine it with the rest without mixing until you get tough meatballs.